irhrhd/Irhrhds-Website/about/about-me.md

-  <p style="color:darkgrey">if you read this then star any of my repos then youll get a surprise</p>
+  <p style="color:black">if you read this then star any of my repos then youll get a surprise</p>